Would you like to see what we have written on a subject? Use the search below.

 Who Is The AntiChrist?

 Have you ever wondered who the antichrist is?
 There are many books on the topic.
-Many evil men throughout history have been proclaimed by sincere Christians to be this villain.
-Without exception these powerful men have failed to become the evil world ruler many Christians teach and believe this person will become.
-So who is this person and how can we positively identify him?
+Sincere Christians have proclaimed many evil men throughout history to be this villain.
+Without exception, these powerful men have failed to become the evil world ruler many Christians teach and believe this person will become.
+So who is this person, and how can we positively identify him?

-The word 'anti-christ' is used only five times in Scripture.
+The word 'antichrist' is used only five times in Scripture.
 The Apostle John is the only writer to mention it and then only in First and Second John.
 It is never mentioned in the most famous supposedly "end times" book: The Book Of Revelation.
-Amazing isn't it, how much is written on a subject which Scripture says so little about?
+Amazing isn't it, how much is written on a subject that Scripture says so little about?

 The first two times this word, which strikes fear in the hearts of many Christians, is mentioned is in 1 John 2:18.
 "Children, it is the last hour; and just as you heard that antichrist is coming, even now many antichrists have arisen...[NAS].

-Even in John's day some Christians were looking for the anti-God person.
+Even in John's day, some Christians were looking for the anti-God person.
 John takes their singular anti-christ and makes it plural.
-They were looking for one person, a super-villian, John corrected them by saying that anti-christs had already come [and that was 2,000 years ago!].
+They were looking for one person, a supervillain; John corrected them by saying that antichrists had already come [and that was 2,000 years ago!].

 What Do AntiChrists Believe?